ezzabuzaid/typescript-angular-migration/readme.md

   - Apply Changes
   - Considering Inheritance
   - `useFactory` and the `deps` array
+  - JavaScript Private Fields (need to change the body statements to have # instead of underscore)
 ## Introduction

 Transitioning to Angular's new `inject` function can seem daunting, especially with a large codebase.
 But thanks to the TypeScript Compiler API, we can automate this task and make our code more maintainable and future-proof.